rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 > without giving them an initial value, so the variable name exists in the
 > outer scope.
 At first glance, this might appear to be in conflict with Rust’s
 > having no null values.
 However, if we try to use a variable before giving it
-> a value, we’ll get a compile time error, which shows that Rust indeed does
+> a value, we’ll get a compile-time error, which shows that Rust indeed does
 > not allow null values.

-The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of `5`.
+The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of 5.
 Inside the inner scope, we attempt to set the value of `r` as a reference to `x`.
 Then the inner scope ends, and we attempt to print the value in `r`.
 This code won’t compile because the value `r` is referring to has gone out of scope before we